jmuelbert/test-connections/.github/CONTRIBUTING.md

-# Contributing to AnniversaryReminder
+# Contributing to checkconnect

-dotNetty is a large project and contributions are more than welcome, so thank you for wanting to contribute to dotNetty!
+checkconnect is a large project and contributions are more than welcome, so thank you for wanting to contribute to checkconnect!

 ---

-### Checklist before creating a Pull Request
+## Checklist before creating a Pull Request

 Submit only relevant commits.
 We don't mind many commits in a pull request, but they must be relevant as explained below.